benhoyt/merovius.github.io/_posts/2013-10-11-inject-environment-variables-int.markdown

 date: 2013-10-11 03:25:09
 ---

-**tl;dr: Use gdb to manipulate a running process is fun and just the right amount of danger to be exiting**
+**tl;dr: Using gdb to manipulate a running process is fun and just the right amount of danger to be exiting**

 Just to document this (a friend asked me): If you ever wanted for example to